 How Dog Wheelchairs Fit Into A Rehabilitation Plan

-- Repeatable, low-drama movement: short straight lines on flat ground where you can watch form.
+- Repeatable, low-drama practice: short straight lines on flat ground where you can watch form and your dog is not fighting the floor.

-- Less lifting strain: fewer emergency saves and less bracing of the rear end.
+- Less lifting strain: fewer emergency saves of the rear end, less bracing, and a safer back for you.

 - Routine continuity: a controlled way to keep sniff walks and outdoor time in the week without exhausting your dog.

-Pick The Right Support Type For Your Dog
+Match The Support Type To What Your Dog Can Do Today

 | If You Are Seeing | Often Consider | Safety Check |